What is an employee incentive program?

 Profit-sharing refers to when a profitable company distributes some of its revenue to employees.
 It helps employees feel more involved with the business’s overall success and understand how their actions impact the bottom line.

 Referral bonuses are payments employees receive for connecting their employer with a candidate for an open position.
 Employers typically offer rewards if they hire someone an employee recommended and they stay in the position for a minimum amount of time, usually a few months.

 7. Gain-sharing plans

-For example, if your manufacturing plant lost over 600 packaged food products in the month of August due to employee error, and only 200 in the month of September, the amount of money you saved would be split among your employees.
+A gain-sharing plan is a type of incentive where employees receive cash compensation as a result of increased productivity in one or more areas, such as customer service, content creation or increased production (manufacturing).
+For example, if your manufacturing plant lost over 600 packaged food products in the month of August due to employee error and only 200 in the month of September, the amount of money you saved would be split among your employees.

-Examples of non-monetary employee incentives
+Examples of nonmonetary employee incentives

 8. Free vacations

 Offer a free trip to a local or destination resort to recognize a major accomplishment.
 You can also give the recipient extra paid time off for the vacation.